 Type of care

 When hiring a self-employed carer, considering the type of care you or your loved one needs is essential.
 You will want to make sure that whoever you have hired is capable of providing the level of care and support required.
+For example, do they have training on specific healthcare tasks you may need help with – and are those healthcare tasks covered by their insurance?

 Conducting interviews is an important step in this process that you shouldn’t rush, and ensuring each candidate you consider has an up-to-date DBS check is a must to ensure they are authorised to be working as a carer.